azzaouiyazid/azzaouiyazid/README.md

 - :telescope: third Year Software engineer Student at Zhejiang University of technology (ZJUT) based in Hangzhou , China .

-- :seedling: My current focus is on the Front-end developpement universe, and I am currently studying the Odin Project course in my spare time with the goal of becoming a Front-end developer .

 - :zap: My Passion lies in solving complex problems using code and also using the acquired knowledge from time into creating new interesting project!.

 - :mailbox:How to reach me: [![Linkedin Badge](https://img.shields.io/badge/-kakbar-blue?style=flat&logo=Linkedin&logoColor=white)](https://www.linkedin.com/in/yazid-azzaoui/)